 - Where is my data stored?
 How do I access it?
 Do I need to be on desktop, or can I access it on mobile?

-- Does it integrate with the other tools I already use?
+- Does it integrate with the other business intelligence software I already use?

 - If the tool works for me now, will it also scale with me as I grow?
 How will it scale?